josephfont/jambotexts/README.md

 ```
 Make sure the phone number is formatted in the above format.
 Otherwise, the request will not be successful.

-3. Grab the verification code from the response that you get from step 2 above.
-The response body will be in the following format:
+3. Grab the verification code labelled `extra`, from the response that you get from step 2 above.
+The response body will be in the following format below:
 ```javascript
 {
     "responseCode": 200,